ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 unneeded-manifest-list
 : The unneeded-manifest-list parameter enumerates the SUIT manifests to be unlinked.
-  Each unneeded SUIT manifest is identified by its SUIT Digest.
+  Each unneeded SUIT manifest is identified by its SUIT Manifest Component ID.

 manifest-list
 : The manifest-list field is used to convey one or multiple SUIT manifests